osotsia/svelte-d3-dashboard/README.md

 **Visit the Dashboard:** https://osotsia.github.io/svelte-d3-dashboard/

-This is a self-contained, interactive web application for exploring the drivers of Levelized Cost of Heat (LCOH).
+This is a self-contained, interactive web application for exploring the drivers of Levelized Cost of Heat (LCOH), ie the lifetime (projected) cost of a heat-generating solution divided by the total amount of heat it will generate.
 It is designed for techno-economic analysts to run scenarios, understand parameter sensitivities, and evaluate the performance of a surrogate machine learning model (used in cases where evaluating the true model is costly).

-For ease of use, this entire application is compiled into a single, portable HTML file with no external dependencies.
-Future versions would integrate a python backend.
+For ease of use, this entire application is compiled into a single, portable HTML file with no external dependencies, with the option of later integrating a python backend.

 ## Features